franchiseBoyz/SkyraAI/README.md

 1. Ingests real-time data from APIs.
 2. Runs each stock through a network of agents.
 3. Each agent analyzes from their intelligent actions.
-4. Portfolio Manager compiles insights into final action
+4. Portfolio Manager compiles insights into final action.
 5. User receives an email summary:
    _“Apple Inc. is currently undervalued with strong fundamentals.
 Market sentiment is bullish.
 Recommended action: **BUY**.”_